top of page

 Fence Height and Length Considerations

 This one seems pretty obvious, right?
 A bigger fence costs more.
 But it's not just about the total linear feet.
-The height of your fence plays a huge role too.
-A 6-foot privacy fence will use a lot more material and require stronger posts than a 4-foot decorative fence.
+The height of your fence plays a huge role, too.
+A 6-foot privacy fence will use much more material and require stronger posts than a 4-foot decorative fence.
 Think about it: more wood, more concrete for the posts, more labor to handle taller, heavier sections.
 Also, if your property has a lot of turns or angles, that can add to the cost because it means more cuts, more custom work, and potentially more waste.
 A long, straight run is usually the most cost-effective.
 So, before you decide on that towering privacy fence, consider if a slightly shorter one might meet your needs and save you some cash.
 Every foot, both in length and height, adds up.

 Navigating Building Permits and Regulations